WHIPLASH CLAIM ATTORNEY IN PHOENIX

 whiplash claim attorney phoenix

 Whiplash is a serious injury that must be treated as such.
 These injuries may occur in a variety of ways for residents and visitors in Arizona.
-Whiplash is defined as a sudden and fast back and forth jerking of the body caused by an external impact.
+Whiplash is defined as a sudden and fast back-and-forth jerking of the body caused by an external impact.
 Vehicle accidents are the most prevalent cause of these injuries.
-Unfortunately, these injuries can result in substantial medical expenditures, missed earnings if the person is unable to work, and other out-of-pocket expenses.
+Unfortunately, these injuries can result in substantial medical bills, missed earnings if the victim cannot work, and other out-of-pocket expenses.
 The most effective approach to recoup your damages is to file a whiplash claim.

-It is critical for anybody who has suffered a whiplash injury as a result of another person’s reckless or negligent acts to be able to obtain compensation for their losses.
+It is critical for anybody who has suffered a whiplash injury due to another person’s reckless or negligent acts to obtain compensation for their losses.
 At Ybarra Maldonado Law Group, our Phoenix personal injury lawyers work tirelessly for our clients.
 If you or someone you know suffered a car accident injury and want to file a whiplash claim, contact our office.
-Call 602-910-4040 to schedule your consultation today.
+Call 602-910-4040 to schedule your free consultation today.

 What Is Whiplash?

-Whiplash is a neck injury caused by a violent, fast back-and-forth movement of the neck.
+Whiplash is a neck injury caused by a violent, fast, back-and-forth neck movement.
 Rear-end collisions are the most prevalent cause of whiplash.
-Sports accidents, physical abuse, and other forms of traumas, such as a tumble, can also cause whiplash.
+Sports accidents, physical abuse, and other forms of trauma, such as a fall, can also cause whiplash.
 Below, we list common symptoms associated with whiplash.

 • Stiffness and pain in the neck